glngn/sbt-alldocs/README.md

 # sbt-alldocs

 Put all the documentation for a project in one place.
+Defaults to a `docs` folder under project root.
 Suitable for distribution of an alldocs for an alljar (aka uberjar).
 This will include all compiler version targets as well.
 Resulting in a large, but complete, set of documentation.

 ## Usage